The-Fourth-Wall/EmeraldsLinkedList/README.md

 ## Development

+* Delete memory when removing an element
 * Write tests
-* Implement a free function

 ## Contributing